2 & 3 November 2020

-It is my pleasure to welcome members of NZSOLD, as well as members of our wider community, to join us in Christchurch for a Workshop on Consequence Assessment and Potential Impact Classification (PIC).
+It is my pleasure to welcome members of NZSOLD, as well as members of our wider community, to join us for a Workshop on Consequence Assessment and Potential Impact Classification (PIC).

 Consequence Assessment and PIC is vital to how we manage the safety of NZ dams.
 PIC has growing importance in resource consent processes, and will have even greater importance under the proposed dam safety regulations.
 At the same time, PIC depends on sound judgement in a complex area and deft handling of uncertainty.